relayr/device-readings-acquirer/readme.md

 -->
 For the correct use of this script, you must have:

-- a registered device in the relayr dashboard;
+- a registered device in the [relayr dashboard](https://developer.relayr.io/);
-- Python 3.X installed on your device with PIP;
+- [Python 3.X](https://www.python.org/downloads/) installed on your device with [PIP](https://pip.pypa.io/en/stable/installing/);
-- InfluxDB installed on your device.
+- [InfluxDB](https://docs.influxdata.com/influxdb/v1.1/introduction/installation) installed on your device.

 ## Installation & Configuration
 <!--Step-by-step instructions, with proper punctuation, on how to install and configure the project.-->
 ### 1) Install the InfluxDB Client for Python
-As written in the official [InfluxDB repository](https://github.com/influxdata/influxdb-python) you can use PIP to install
+As written in the official [InfluxDB repository](https://github.com/influxdata/influxdb-python) you can use PIP to install the InfluxDB client:

 	# pip install influxdb

-or update if you have already installed it.
+or update if you have already installed it:

 	# pip install --upgrade influxdb

-If you use Debian/Ubuntu based distribution, you can install via the APT package manager:
+If you use a Debian/Ubuntu based distribution, you can install via the APT package manager:

 	$ sudo apt-get install python-influxdb

+### 2) Install the Requests module for Python
+For install the [Requests](http://docs.python-requests.org/en/master/) module for Python:

+	# pip install requests

+or update if you have already installed it:

+	# pip install --upgrade requests

-### 2) Install the relayr SDK for Python
+### 3) Install the relayr SDK for Python
-You can install with PIP the last version directly from GitHub:
+You can install with PIP the last version directly from [GitHub](https://github.com/relayr/python-sdk):

 	# pip install git+https://github.com/relayr/python-sdk

 ### 3) Run the script
-For running you just have to browse with your terminal into the folder where you have the script and launch the command, for example:
+For running the script you have just to browse with your terminal into the folder where you have the script and launch the command, for example:

-	$ python3 history_downloader.py --token 1234567890 --device 0987654321 --db DBname
+	$ python3 history_downloader.py --token 1234567890 --device 0987654321 --db DBname --norm 100 --freq 3000

+Output example:

+	Last Timestamp:  1481533346001
+	Start downloading data
+	Added  98  new rows in database
+	New Last Timestamp:  1481539920001
+	Sleeping for the next  3000  seconds...

 #### Parameters